TheLartians/modern-wasm-starter/README.md

 npm test
 ```

-For more rapid developing, tests can also be run in watch mode.
+For more rapid developing, tests can also be run in watch mode, which will automatically update on any code change to the TypeScript files.

 ```bash
 npm start